 - Fellows can work with their Agency PMF Coordinator(s) and other agency colleagues to find any potential opportunities for reassignment within their agency (during their fellowship and prior to obtaining a favorable ERB certification).
 NOTE: A PMF may only convert at the agency that conducted the ERB certification.

 - Fellows can also reach out to Agency PMF Coordinators in other agencies, as well as colleagues in other agencies, to find any potential opportunities for a transfer (during their fellowship and prior to obtaining a favorable ERB certification).

 - The Fellow's Agency PMF Coordinator can reach out to other Agency PMF Coordinators to see if they have positions that may be available to reappoint a Fellow, either through reassignment or transfer (which must take place by the end of the Fellow's 2-year fellowship and prior to any favorable ERB certification).
 A current list of Agency PMF Coordinators can be found here: https://apply.pmf.gov/coordinators.aspx.

 - If none of the above options are available, the Fellow would either resign or the agency would terminate the appointment.

 - A Fellow, who resigns or is terminated, may be eligible to reapply to the PMF Program to become a Finalist or request reinstatement from the original appointing agency at a later date (5 CFR 362.407(b)).

 A Fellow can only convert to a term or permanent position at the agency that conducts the ERB certification process.
+If the agency does not have a permanent position to convert the Fellow into, it may convert the Fellow to a term position lasting no more than 4 years.
+The agency may then noncompetitively convert the Fellow to a permanent position anytime during the term appointment.
 A similar FAQ for Agencies can be found under the Agencies\FAQs webpage.